 Knitted toys are like 3D projects.
 There are a few tips that you should pick up in order to make them better:

-3. Prepare your stuffing.
-If the polyester stuffing are in big tight chunks, try to separate the fibers by teasing the chunks into smaller or thinner bits.
+If the polyester stuffing is in big tight chunks, try to separate the fibres by teasing the chunks into smaller or thinner bits.
 For small spaces like ears, thin long legs, fingers and more, try to push the stuffing in with a small tool like a tweezer or bamboo skewers.
 The better stuffed your toys are, the better their shapes will be.
 If you stuff and shape at the same time, it will lessen the need to knead and tug at your stuffed toy to get it into its proper shape later.

 I am intrigued by this pattern.
 A heart knitted in the round.
 The shape is very good and it is a really plump heart.